eappell/Retirement-Portal/SETUP_COMPLETE.md

 ## ⚠️ Important Notes

-1. **Blaze Plan Required**
+1. **✅ Blaze Plan Active**
-   - Cloud Functions deployment requires pay-as-you-go plan
+   - Cloud Functions are deployed and running
    - Very affordable ($0 for most projects within free tier limits)
-   - Only charged after free tier limits exceeded
+   - All 7 functions are live and ready to use

 2. **Namecheap Hosting**
    - Portal will run on your Linux server
    - Next.js requires Node.js to be installed
    - We can help with setup/deployment when ready

-3. **Security Rules Live**
+3. **Security Rules Live** ✅
    - Your Firestore is now protected!
    - Freemium logic is enforced at database level
    - Users cannot bypass tier restrictions

-4. **Analytics Running**
+4. **Analytics Running** ✅
    - All infrastructure is in place
-   - Just need to call the functions from your app
+   - Functions are deployed and callable
+   - Ready for your frontend to use

+5. **Cloud Functions Deployed** ✅
+   - All 7 functions active in us-central1
+   - Node.js 24 runtime
+   - Ready for immediate use

 ---